ipetkov/crane/docs/API.md

   phase
   - Default value: `"cargo test --profile release"`
-    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `null` will omit specifying a profile altogether.
+    * `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
 * `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
 Directory structure should basically